DannyPX/FishOnTools/docs/tools/character/variant.md

 </table>

 ## Melanistic Chance
 Melanistic chance is the chance to catch a melanistic fish.
-Currently the shard for it has no use.
+Currently the shard for it is only used for Onyx RX rod parts(See [wiki](https://wiki.fishonmc.net/wiki/List_Of_Rod_Parts)).
 Base melanistic chance is 1/10000.

 The formula for melanistic chance is: